lsst-dm/dmtn-031/index.rst

    I think it would be worth trimming some words here to make the core algorithm easier to follow.
 A case in point is the description of the ID lookup table — this is really an implementation optimization that nobody who only wants to understand the algorithm need care about, I think.
+[Better?]

-Assuming the reference candidate for the two brightest objects in the source pinwheel satisfies all of the previous tests we begin to create the remaining spokes of our :math:`N` point pinwheel.
+Assuming the reference candidate for the two brightest objects in the source pinwheel satisfies all of the previous tests we begin to create the remaining spokes of our :math:`N` point pinwheel beginning with the 3rd brightest and so on.
 We first pare down the number of reference pairs we need to search by using the ID lookup table we created previously to select only reference pairs that contain our candidate reference center.
 This speeds up the next stages of the search significantly.
-As with the first two points we test the length of the vector between the brightest source and third brightest source object against all of the reference pairs that contain the current candidate reference center.
-We again sort reference pair candidates from the smallest absolute length difference to the largest.
+We search for the reference spokes that match within tolerance in the same way as the previous step.

 Once we have the candidates for this source spoke we need only test that the opening angle between this spoke and the initial spoke are within tolerance to the angle formed by the candidate reference objects.
 We make the